alishafique3/Inference-Optimization-Using-HQQ-Torchcompile/README.md

-# Accelerating LLaMA Inference: 4-bit Quantization + TorchCompile
+# Accelerating LLaMA Inference: 4-bit Quantization + TorchCompile Using PrunaAI
+[In progress]